Josesx506/Udacity_FS_nano/Course_Projects/06_capstone_project/Readme.md

 #### Unit tests
 1. Always **source the `.env`** before running any unittests to avoid the urllib error.
 It cost me 2 hours of lost time.
+    - An .env file will be provided in the submission for evaluation purposes
 2. Testing db is created with `SQLLite`.
 Production db is created with `PostgresSQL` or `AWS RDS`.
 3. Tests are performed with the `unittest` library on endpoints to validate authentication, errors, and endpoint behaviours.
     - [x] DB migration tests were implemented.